Skip to main page content

 Last Revision January 16, 2020

-Upon request, the college will provide a copy of this policy in an alternate format.
+Upon request, the College will provide a copy of this policy in an alternate format.

 The objective of the College Occupational Health & Safety Policy, consistent with the overall objectives of the College, is to minimize the risk of injury/illness or property damage through: